graphql-aspnet/graphql-aspnet.github.io/docs/execution/malicious-queries.md

 > The default value for `MaxQueryComplexity` is `null` or no limit.

 There is no magic bullet for choosing a maximum value as its going to be largely dependent on your data and how customers query it.
-When logging is enabled, the estimated complexity is written along with the `Query Plan Generated` event.
+When logging is enabled the estimated complexity is written to the `Query Plan Generated` event.
 Analyzing the values your queries are producing during development will help you get a feel for things in order to make a good decision for production limitations.

 ## Calculating Query Complexity